CPD Accreditation, Professional Development & Trauma-Informed Mental Health Training

 When selecting a provider, it’s important to consider:

-• Whether the training is CPD accredited
+• Whether the training is formally CPD-accredited

 • The balance between theory and practical tools

-• The relevance to your team’s environment
+• The relevance to your team’s environment and day-to-day challenges

-• Whether the approach is trauma-informed
+• Whether the approach is trauma-informed and psychologically aware

 How is trauma-informed training applied in real-world settings?